MudassarMemon/MudassarMemon/README.md

 <h1>Hey there! 👋 I'm <a target="_blank" href="https://mudassarmemon.github.io/MudassarMemon/">Mudassar Memon</a></h1>

 **I'm a Full Stack Software Developer based in NYC with a knack for engineering.
-After having completed my bachelors degree in Civil Engineering, I gained some experience as a construction project manager building schools around NYC.
+After having completed my bachelors degree in Civil Engineering, I gained some experience in NYC as a construction project manager building public schools.
 My long held passion for software and technology led me to pursue a career as a Software Engineer.
 Check out some of my projects**

 [Officebook](https://officebook-3392aeaf91bd.herokuapp.com/)